zoza1982/picoflow/README.md

 ### Prerequisites

 - Rust 1.70+
-- For cross-compilation: `cross` or Docker
+- For cross-compilation: Docker or native toolchains

 ### Build